KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ```

 Vulkan-Hpp provides a constructor similar to the `CreateInfo`, which accepts a list of all structures part of the chain.
-The `pNext` field of each structure is populated automatically.
+The `pNext` field of each structure is populated automatically:

 ```c++
 vk::StructureChain<vk::MemoryAllocateInfo, vk::MemoryDedicatedAllocateInfo> c = {